 |From||"Jennifer Marleau, Ms." <email@example.com>|

-The Department of Atmospheric and Oceanic Sciences at McGill University is seeking outstanding applicants for a tenure-track Assistant Professor position in the area of Clouds, Aerosols, and Climate.
+The Department of Atmospheric and Oceanic Sciences at McGill University is seeking outstanding applicants for a tenure-track Assistant Professor position in the area of Climate Dynamics.
 The successful applicant will be expected to develop an active research program, supervise graduate students, and teach a variety of undergraduate and graduate courses.

-The preferred areas of research are rather broad, addressing one or more of a range of topics.
-These include, but are not limited to, atmospheric radiation, thermodynamics, aerosol physics, cloud and precipitation processes, or aerosol-cloud-radiation interactions, with a goal to improving climate prediction.
+The preferred areas of research should address one or more of a range of topics.
+These areas include, but are not limited to, climate variability, general circulation dynamics, and atmosphere-ocean general circulation modeling and/or diagnostics.

 A Ph.
-D. in atmospheric science or a closely related field is required.
-Candidates with expertise in theory, observation, or modeling will be considered.
+D. in atmospheric or oceanic sciences or a closely related field is required.

 McGill University is an English-speaking university located in Montreal, one of North America’s most cosmopolitan cities.
 For more information about McGill University and the Department of Atmospheric and Oceanic Sciences please see http://www.mcgill.ca/meteo